Nonquantum Information Gain from Higher-order Correlation Functions: Application

-Let us first consider a coherent state $|\alpha\rangle$ with average photon-number $\langle\hat n\rangle=|\alpha|^2$.
+The inclusion of vacuum effects allows us to describe the projection on the sub-$k$ space not just for the case of sub-Poissonian light.
+To illuminate this thought consider a coherent state $|\alpha\rangle$ with average photon-number $\langle\hat n\rangle=|\alpha|^2$.
 As a classical state it fails to qualify for any criterion of the form $g^{(k)}<g^{(k)}_\text{min}<1$.
-However, we have found for the case $k=2$ that the effective second-order correlation function $\tilde g^{(2)}$ may fall below this boundary for sufficiently low excitation ($\langle\hat n\rangle<\ln(2)\approx0.63$, cf.~\cite{g2paper}).
-One can conclude that the single-photon criterion is actually independent of the nonclassicality criterion $g^{(2)}<1$ for subpoissonian light, and just by coincidence falls within the range of the latter.
-In general we note that $g^{(k)}[|\alpha\rangle]=1$ for all $k$ and
+However, we have found for $k=2$ that the effective second-order correlation function $\tilde g^{(2)}$ falls below this boundary for $\langle\hat n\rangle<\ln(2)\approx0.63$.
+Thus, we concluded that the single-photon criterion is actually independent of the nonclassicality criterion $g^{(2)}<1$ for sub-Poissonian light, as additional information is required to quantify the projection, and this information in turn makes it possible to describe this projection for some classical states.